Governance/Board of Directors

-“Sharing knowledge and resources with the people of Haiti brings my life’s greatest rewards”.
+“Sharing knowledge and resources with the people of Haiti brings life’s greatest rewards”.
 David

 Ailsa Rose Macdonald

-After working as a translator with Haiti Beekeepers Society beginning in 2019, Ailsa became Associate Director for the organization in 2020.
+After working as an interpreter with Haiti Beekeepers Society, beginning in 2019, Ailsa became Associate Director for the organization in 2020.
 Ailsa brings French language skills, 4 years of prior volunteer experience with local, Canadian non-profits, and 3 years of beekeeping training under David Macdonald.
 She is currently working on her accounting degree.

 After seeing the amazing work done by the organization, Ailsa was pleased to join the HBS Canadian team, and help them continue to spread wellbeing in Haiti.

 When not working or in school, Ailsa enjoys a quiet stroll in the woods and baking for friends and family.